By Andrew Catania

 Well I might have to go onto Knaggs website and add you to my collection

-Yes, Phil Ochs and he was a protest singer.
+Yes, he and Phil Ochs was a protest singer.
 He happened to come from my neighborhood Far Rockaway in Queens.
-There is a really cool documentary I think it is on iTunes about Phil’s life and at the time he was as well known as Bob Dylan a hell of a lot more outspoken against the Vietnam War and he was our local hero and his sister was my first guitar teacher
+There is a cool documentary I think it is on iTunes about Phil’s life and at the time he was as well known as Bob Dylan a hell of a lot more outspoken against the Vietnam War, and he was our local hero, and his sister was my first guitar teacher

 Wow!
 So when you picked up your first guitar was it some cheap knock-off?
 How did you start playing guitars even though he influenced you?

 Yes, my dad actually got the guitar it cost $15 with a music book.
 It wasn’t for me you know it’s just my dad always loved music, didn’t play but he saw this guitar package at a department store and brought it home and little by little I kept dragging it into my room and I have an older brother, he’s like five years older and some of his friends played guitar and they told my parent’s, “you know he’s making a hell of a racket but it’s in time, he’s got rhythm” so they arranged for Phil Ochs‘ sister to give me my first guitar lessons and I actually played only folk music for quite a while because I didn’t get an electric guitar until I was 13 and I started when I was 7 1/2 so that is why I have a strong affinity for acoustic music

 Wow!
 When you started playing were you self-taught or did you have lessons?